PromiahMike/access-scripter/README.md

 - Table data
 - Foreign Keys

-## Usage
+## Installation and Usage
+Import the module ScriptAccessForSqlServer.bas into your Access project.

+Make sure the following two references are added to your project:
+- Microsoft ADO Ext X.X For DDL and Security
+- Microsoft Office XX.X Object Library

+Then run the following sub:

+`ScriptDatabase`

-Import the module ScriptAccessForSqlServer.bas into your Access project, and run `ScriptDatabase`.
-You will be prompted for a file location, and this does the rest.
+You will be prompted for a file location, and the complete script will be saved there.